 After the debtor has been discharged, the trustee may remain in office as long as necessary to conclude the administration of the trust deed.

 There were 1,621 debtors discharged in the fourth quarter of 2022-23, a 107.0% increase when compared with the same quarter in the previous year.
 There were 1,500 trustees discharged in 2022-23 Q4, a 21.4% increase when compared with 2021-22 Q4.

 The Debt Arrangement Scheme (DAS) is a statutory debt management solution administered by AiB.
 Under the DAS, a debtor commits to a Debt Payment Programme (DPP) which allows them to repay their debts based on their disposable income while they are protected from creditors taking any action against them to recover their debt.
 If the DPP is approved, all interest, fees and charges on the debt will be frozen and waived if the programme is completed in full.

 Approved DAS applications

-In 2020-21 Q3, there were 1,037 approved DPPs under the DAS compared with the 822 approved in 2019-20 Q3, an increase of 26.2% (see chart 5).
-The number of approved DPPs under the DAS increased year-on-year between 2006-07 and 2012-13 were likely due to changes in legislation and improvements to the DAS Administrator’s IT system (see the background section for more information on legislative changes is included in the background section.
+The number of approved DPPs under the DAS increased year-on-year between 2006-07 and 2012-13.
+This is likely due to changes in legislation and improvements to the DAS Administrator’s IT system.
+More information on legislative changes is included in the background section.